CDrummond/musicip/README.md

 # LMS / MusicIP Linux Integration

 This repo holds the scripts, and notes, used for MusicIP analysis and usage on my LMS setup.
-My albums are all stored within the same folder, with `artist - album` used as the naming convention - this was initially to ease copying music onto an SDCard for use on my phone, etc. Therefore if you wish to use any of these scripts and you use a different layout (e.g. `artist/album/tracks`) then `anlyser/mip-analyser.py` will need updating to handle this scenario.

 Audio files are analysed on one machine (e.g. fast desktop/laptop) with LMS and (another) MusicIP run on a separate (e.g. raspberry pi) machine.
+A `tmpfs` is used to hold the (temporary) transcoded files, allowing for certain tags to be stripped from MP3s, etc.

 ## Repo contents